Prismatic leads in satisfaction for embedded iPaaS!

 With an embedded integration platform, you'll quickly be able to close the gap between the integrations you have and the integrations your customers need you to have.
 From that point, when dealing with prospects, you'll often be able to say, "We have that," when discussing specific embedded integrations.

 If you don't have it, you'll be able to build it quickly or give a relatively short timeline for its development.
 That flexibility on your part, coupled with a robust embedded integration marketplace, assures prospects and customers alike that you are invested in native integrations for your app and understand their importance.
+And customers can use the embedded workflow designer to build their own integrations between your product and other apps they use.

 Define high-level requirements to set the integration scope